dputtick/personal-website/content/pages/about.rst

 :summary: About me

-This Dan Puttick's personal website.
+This is Dan Puttick's personal website.

 I’m currently excited to be learning more about a few categories of problems, namely: